itworkcenter/NOTEBOOK/Docker/image-building-error.md

 # connect ECONNREFUSED 151.101.196.162:443

-The problem is that "https://registry.npmjs.org/" SSL don's connect.
+The problem is that "https://registry.npmjs.org/" SSL can not connect.
 The resulation is below:

 ## ERROR FROM